 The excitation and inhibition of neurotransmitters can lead to a range of effects.
 When the brain is flooded with serotonin (like with MDMA), euphoria, connection, and strong emotions are typically experienced.
 With some of the classic psychedelics, serotonin, dopamine, and norepinephrine are all affected.
 This may produce feelings of reverence or inspiration, disordered thoughts, and visual hallucinations.

 With medical jargon like this, it can sometimes be difficult to make sense of brain changes that you experience during a psychedelic trip.
-Guidance from a psychedelic mentor can help provide clarity and connection (no neurochemistry degree required!).
+Guidance from a psychedelic trip sitter can help provide clarity and connection (no neurochemistry degree required!).
 Our goal is to share insights, experience, and information that can help you on your safe and responsible psychedelic journey.

 2. Activation of Different Areas of the Brain

 Scientists have found that certain brain regions experience changes in blood flow and oxygen levels after a psychedelic is consumed.
 This indicates changes in activation of certain areas of the brain.

 - With most psychedelics, prefrontal cortex activity increases, which plays a role in reducing rumination, fear, and anxiety.

 - The temporal lobe is associated with memory function, emotion, and perception.
 A change in temporal lobe activity is interestingly associated with psychedelics—as well as both seizures and near death experiences.

 - Other areas of the brain associated with memory, particularly the limbic and striatal regions, become activated with some psychedelics and have been shown to reduce one’s psychological defenses while improving emotional insight.
 This is one of the reasons why drugs like psilocybin show great promise in psychotherapy.